 We'd like to bring up one last point which relates to there being no standard of measurement within the industry right now.
 This means that the Min, Max and Total Length vary between manufacturers so make sure you understand their measurement logic before comparing sizes between brands.

-Below is an example measurement guide from a competitor.
-You'll notice that Measurement B (Total Length) ignores the top of the saddle clamp up top and also ignores the actuator at the bottom of the post which is what would likely interfere with obstacles or kinks in your seat tube.
-Measurement D also ignores the actuator at the bottom of the post.
+You'll notice that some brands ignore the actuator at the bottom of the post which is what would likely interfere with obstacles or kinks in your seat tube.

 This makes for very short advertised numbers, but isn't a true representation of how long the post is.
 This is why we design our measurements for the worst case scenario.